 Most People Don't Expect AI to Benefit Them.
 What Can We Do About That?

-How can we bridge the expectations gap between AI experts and the general public—and should we even try to build trust in "AI" as a whole?
+How can we bridge the expectations gap between AI experts and the general public about who will benefit from AI—and what drives these divergent views?

 76% of AI experts believe AI will benefit them personally.
 Only 24% of the public agrees (Pew Research Center, 2025).
-While this study measures perceived positive impact rather than trust directly, the two are deeply intertwined—trust fundamentally includes believing that AI will deliver the positive impact people are proclaiming it will, and that it will work for all of us, not just a select few.
-More fundamentally, when three-quarters of experts see personal benefit in AI while three-quarters of the public currently does not, that’s a big deal.
-We should ask ourselves: why?
+When three-quarters of experts see personal benefit in AI while three-quarters of the public does not, we need to understand why—and what we can do about it.

 The Benefits Gap, Quantified